-- o The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy exposure: the Management Company completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
-This exposure is calculated among five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of the United Nations. - o Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - o Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - o The proportion of the Sub-Fund's portfolio in the "worst offenders" list of the Management Company; this list is consisted of the issuers most at risk from a social responsibility point of view.
+- o The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy exposure: the asset manager completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
+This exposure is calculated among five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of the United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - o Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - The proportion of the Sub-Fund's portfolio in the "worst offenders" list of the Management Company; this list is consisted of the issuers most at risk from a social responsibility point of view.
 This list is established based on major controversies, after analysis by members of the SRI team, and after validation by the Sustainable Investment Monitoring Committee.

-Performance of sustainability indicators as of 12/30/2022 Sustainability indicators Performance of the sustainability indicators ABA Corporate Responsibility score 4,81/10 Transition to a Sustainable Economy score 11,25% of revenues % Exposure to the SDGs 11,25% of revenues Carbon footprint Carbon footprint and carbon intensity data will be readily available via customer reporting, as this information will be included in all reports published on a monthly basis.
-Carbon intensity Carbon footprint and carbon intensity data will be readily available via customer reporting, as this information will be included in all reports published on a monthly basis. % in the "worst offenders" list 0%
+Performance of sustainability indicators as of 12/30/2022

+Sustainability indicators Performance of the sustainability indicators

+ABA Corporate Responsibility score 6,14/10

+Transition to a Sustainable Economy exposure 39,09% of revenues

+% Exposure to the SDGs 39,09% of revenues

+Carbon footprint 118,40

+Carbon intensity 240,80

+% "worst offenders" list 0%